 Smoking and the use of any smokeless tobacco products are prohibited inside all LC facilities/buildings or vehicles owned, leased, or operated by LC.
-Smoking is defined as the burning, lighting, or use of a tobacco product and any other smoking device or equipment that includes, but is not limited to, cigarettes, cigars, electronic cigarettes (e-cigarettes), vape pens, hookahs, pipes, or any other electronic smoking device.
+Smoking is defined as the burning, lighting, or use of a tobacco product and any other smoking device or equipment that includes, but is not limited to, cigarettes, cigars, electronic cigarettes (ecigarettes), vape pens, hookahs, pipes, or any other electronic smoking device.
 "Electronic Smoking Device" is defined as any electronic product containing or delivering nicotine or any other substance.
 Smoking is permitted only in outside designated smoking areas.
 The designated smoking areas are building specific and marked with signs.
+Pathways for violations of this policy will be in addition to any other related violation(s) of college policy, including Athletic and Residence Life & Housing requirements.